sesaquecruz/java-auth-api/README.md

 # An Auth API with Spring Security and JWT

 This project is a REST API for user authentication and authorization that provides a set of endpoints to manage user registration, login, and user-related operations.
-It was built following SOLID principles and Clean Architecture, and using Java, Spring Web and Spring Security.
+It was built using Java, Spring Web and Spring Security, and following SOLID principles and Clean Architecture.

 ## Endpoints